intel/FPGA-Devcloud/main/HandsFree/Documentation/CookBook.md

 5. **Perform a test** of the updated system by completing the lab prompt and validating functionality.

    * The user design provided in the package must be changed to the 16-bit parity check from the prompt.
-To change the design navigate to the "UserDesign.v" file in the project and replace the design with a solution to the prompt such as the following:
+To change the design navigate to the "UserDesign.v" file in the project and replace the design with a solution to the prompt such as the following.